Software-Engineer-2025/Cinema-Booking-Project/README.md

 Make a copy of the .env.example as .env, add the API URL and the access key to the env

-To run the FastAPI server run the following command
+To run the FastAPI server run the following command from backend/src
 ```
 uvicorn main:app
 ```